flexiblepower/flexiblepower.github.io/technology1_pm.md

 1. Centralized optimization (e.g. Simplex method)
 2. Decentralized optimization (part of the objective function is calculated locally)
 3. Agent technology
+4.
 In a centralized optimization system a control signal is often centrally imposed meaning a control center determines whether your air-condition should be turned on or off.
-A centralized optimization can also become very processing-intensive with increasing amount of connected devices and parameters.
+A centralized optimization can also become very computationally-intensive with increasing amount of connected devices and parameters.

-A decentralized optimization is already more in line with PowerMatcher ideology, yet we feel that the solution would still be too complex.
+A decentralized optimization is already more in line with PowerMatcher ideology, yet we feel that the solution would still be too complex with many iterations.

 In the PowerMatcher framework we relied on agent technology.
 Your appliance and agent will act autonomously based on your predefined settings (most cost efficient, most green energy etc.) and settings are never imposed.
 In other words, you still get to decide at any moment whether you want to turn your airco on or off.
 The PowerMatcher ensures that the end user retains full control but its energy consumption or production will be optimized autonomously as set by end user’s desired constraints.

 The optimization of the PowerMatcher is based on the micro-economic principle of demand and supply.
 When supply and demand are equal (i.e. when the supply function and demand function intersect) the economy is said to be at equilibrium.
 PowerMatcher core application provides the marketing mechanism which is embedded in the communication protocol for the determination of the equilibrium, while the agents work as actors representing demand and/or supply.
+The optimum is determined in a single iteration.

 ##Bid curve aggregation and determining the optimal set point
 As bid curves are send higher up the hierarchy they are received by the parent agent.
 A parent agent is always a concentrator or auctioneer agent.
 Both agents aggregate the received bid curves and compose a new single bid curve.
 Aggregation means as much as adding bid curves; bid curves that represent generation of energy, produce ‘negative power’ or ‘negative supply’ and are therefore subtracted.